3 Types of Stochastic Indicators

 - During a downwards trend, stock price action tends to close at the low of the candlestick.

-Stochastic Oscillator displays the strength of the trends, & identifies times when a trading is oversold or over bought.
+The Stochastic Oscillator indicates the strength of trends and identifies moments when a trade is oversold or overbought.

 Fast Stochastics Indicator

-Fast Stochastic Indicator Indicator - fast stochastic oscillator trading plots two lines, one solid & one dotted on the indicator section.
-These 2 lines are called the %K line and %D line.
-In this versions the %K and %D lines are calculated differently from other versions, so as to add smoothing out.
+The Fast Stochastic Indicator represents a trading tool that illustrates two lines - one solid and one dashed - within the indicator area.
+These lines are referred to as the %K line and the %D line.
+In this iteration, the calculation methods for the %K and %D lines differ from previous versions, providing a smoothing effect.

 Slow Stochastics Indicator Technical Indicator

-Slow Stochastic - slow stochastic oscillator smoothes out price data used for the original calculation and it's used by many traders.
-This slow stochastic stock indicator version is less prone to whipsaws compared to the fast stochastic oscillator version.
+Slow Stochastic uses smoothed price information from the original calculation and is favored by many traders.
+This version of the slow stochastic stock indicator is less likely to have sudden, erratic movements compared to the fast stochastic oscillator version.

-For the slow stochastic stock indicator.
-A 3 period moving average MA is used to smooth-out the stochastic indicator lines.
-The moving average is not that of price action but of the stochastic oscillator trading lines data.
+Concerning the slow stochastic indicator for stocks, a three-period moving average MA is utilized to smooth the lines of the stochastic indicator.
+This moving average relates not to price action but to the data derived from the stochastic oscillator trading lines.

 Full Stochastic Indicator